AlbertXC/holbertonschool-printf/README.md

 Allowed editors: `vim`

-All your files will be compiled on `Ubuntu 20.04 LTS` using gcc, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
+All your files will be compiled on `Ubuntu 20.04 LTS`

+Code will be compiled this way: `$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c`

 The prototypes of all your functions should be included in your header file called `main.h`